mikhaeljonathan/sweebook/README.md

 # sweebook-group5
- Project OOAD ALM8TY
+This is an Object Oriented Design and Analysis project from PPTI 8 - group 5 :
- Agivrian
+- Agivrian Triputra
- Anthony
+- Anthony Wijaya
- Mikhael
+- Mikhael Jonathan